-Dramatic Sit-Down: "Last Kiss of Summer".
+- Dramatic Sit-Down: "Last Kiss of Summer".
 Joe Hardy's fiancé is killed in a car wreck; she dies in his arms.
 In the next scene he is sitting in a police waiting area, staring into space, fighting the urge to cry, trying to process what just happened, and he doesn't snap out of it until Frank comes in and talks his brother down.

-Fanservice: Too many incidents to count, but hey, we can try:
+- Fanservice: Too many incidents to count, but hey, we can try:

-"House on Possessed Hill" features a psychiatrist hypnotizing a young psychic woman so she can wander an old house like she was four years old.
+- "House on Possessed Hill" features a psychiatrist hypnotizing a young psychic woman so she can wander an old house like she was four years old.

-"Campus Terror" is just full of this, with a multiple personality who is going on a kidnapping spree, but snaps out of it just because Joe yells in her face.
+- "Campus Terror" is just full of this, with a multiple personality who is going on a kidnapping spree, but snaps out of it just because Joe yells in her face.

-Mystery Magnet: Frank & Joe just can't seem to stay out of trouble.
+- Mystery Magnet: Frank and Joe just can't seem to stay out of trouble.
 From diamond-laden jade statues landing on them in the middle of the ocean ("Secret of the Jade Kwan Yin") to accidentally renting a hotel room that the villains are trying to use to poison an ambassador ("Voodoo Doll"), no wonder they joined the Justice Department in Season Three — at least then they're getting paid.

-Lampshaded in the Campus Terror episode:
+- Lampshaded in the Campus Terror episode:

 (The Hardys are discussing why a mysterious kidnapper mentioned them by name, in an area where they don't know anybody)